olegantonyan/mpz/README.md

 ## Features

 - 3-columns UI which allows you to quickly create playlists from folders and switch between playlists;
-- Built with Qt/C++ (yes, you can still do it in 2020) - fast and responsive native UI;
+- Built with C++/Qt - fast and responsive native UI;
 - Supports internet radio in `m3u` and `pls` playlists formats;
 - Supports CUE sheets;
 - Supports MPRIS on Linux for remote control;